CppProgrammer2017/Cpp/book1.md

 ```
 1. What is the purpose of the “Hello, World!” program?

+The purpose to writing this program is to test the programming environment and to give us a first feel of how we can get a computer to do things for us.

 2. Name the four parts of a function.

 3. Name a function that must appear in every C++ program.
 4. In the “Hello, World!” program, what is the purpose of the line return 0;?
 5. What is the purpose of the compiler?